 Specialisations: Economics and political science

 First class honours in economics

-During my master’s studies, I worked as a student research assistant in the econometrics and economic history group at the University of Southern Denmark.
+In addition, I am working on a project examining how creativity and influence transmits from teacher to student in the world of music composers.
+This continues work I commenced during my master’s studies as a student research assistant in the econometrics and economic history group at the University of Southern Denmark.

 - 2019, 2020: Macroeconomic analysis (University of Southern Denmark)

 - 2019: Methods in dynamic economics (University of Southern Denmark)

 After completing my bachelor’s studies, I worked for ten years in different levels of government in Australia.
 I started on long-form policy research at the Australian Government’s Productivity Commission, before moving to roles in the Victorian state government where much of my focus was on handling day-to-day policy issues and priorities.

 My experience in government has taught me that good analysis counts for little if no one can understand it.
 I was well regarded for my ability to take complex ideas and express them in easy-to-understand terms for a non-technical audience.